bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/features/ways-to-improve-site.md.md

 A good place to visit is [NPM](https://npmjs.com/).
 On this site, you can search for a framework and look at the latest version number.

-## CSS
+CSS
+---

 CSS files can keep growing over time and often it can be difficult to know if certain classes are still in use.

-It's important to review the CSS for this reason.
+It’s important to review the CSS for this reason.

 ### Minify the CSS